RobLoach/gh-pages-deploy/README.md

 # GitHub Pages Deploy

-Deploys a number of repositories using the `gh-pages` branch, and keeps them up to date.
+Deploy and maintain a number of static web applications on GitHub pages.

 ## Installation